-The Red Book: When Carl Jung Lost His Soul
+The Red Book: When Carl Jung Lost and Found His Soul

 Psychotherapy as theater, or interpreting the imagery of one of history’s most famous interpreters.